Skip to main content

 The bernardo islands | Better yet, from Cartagena you can get to an even more secluded and pristine place to enjoy your beach time, the San Bernardo archipelago.
 Located in the turquoise waters of the Caribbean Sea, Islas San Bernardo is a cluster of ten small coral islands that offer a true escape from the hustle and bustle of Cartagena.
 Although the archipelago is relatively unknown to tourists, Isla San Bernardo is quickly gaining popularity as a hidden gem of the Caribbean.

-Check out the detailed guide for which islands to visit from Cartagena.
+Check out my detailed guide for which islands to visit from Cartagena!

 5 Taste proper colombian coffee